Depression Counselling and Psychotherapy in Singapore

 Depression can have a debilitating effect on those who experience it.
 Individuals lose interest in their lives and find it hard to engage in activities that they previously enjoy.
-This has negative consequences on work or school, family, and social relationships.
+This has negative consequences on work or school, marriage and family, and also social relationships.
 In severe cases, individuals may also harbor suicidal thoughts, and may sometimes act on it.

 According to the World Health Organization, 350 million people worldwide suffer from depression.
 In Singapore, depression is the most commonly diagnosed mental disorder, and affects 6.9% of the adult population in their lifetime.

 Signs of Clinical Depression in Singapore: Symptoms to Watch Out For

 Individuals who have clinical depression experience depressed mood or a loss of interest or pleasure in everyday activities every day for more than two weeks.